CrayLabs/SmartSim/doc/experiment.rst

 will determine how each individual ``Model`` instance is executed within that batch.

-This is same example as above, but tailored towards a running as a batch job on a slurm system:
+This is the same example as above, but tailored towards a running as a batch job on a slurm system:

 .. code-block:: bash